kimaya012/kimaya012/README.md

 - 👩‍💻 I turn coffee and curiosity into clean code.
 - 🛠️ Currently exploring the edges of AI, LLMs, and efficient backend systems.
 - 🌱 Lifelong learner — always upskilling, always shipping.
+- 💬Fluent in Python, JavaScript, and unspoken dev memes
+-
 > If it’s innovative, impactful, and intelligently designed — count me in.

 ---